krischik/SteemRubyTutorial/Documents/Part-6.md

 **Note:** Both steem-ruby and radiator provide a file called `steem.rb`.
 This means that:

-1. When you install both APIs you need to tell ruby which one to use.
+1. When both APIs are installed ruby must be told which one to use.
-2. You can't use both APIs in the same script.
+2. Both APIs can't be used in the same script.

-This part of the tutorial builds on several previous parts and you should read those first:
+This part of the tutorial builds on several previous parts:

 * [Using Steem-API with Ruby Part 2 — Print Account Balances](https://steemit.com/@krischik/using-steem-api-with-ruby-part-2)
 * [Using Steem-API with Ruby Part 3 — Print Dynamic Global Properties](https://steemit.com/@krischik/using-steem-api-with-ruby-part-3)